railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 ls
 ```

+Print the working directory again.
+This displays the full directory path to your current directory, `/Users`:

 ```text
 pwd
 ```
-This displays the full directory path to your current directory, `/Users`.

 ```text
 cd ..